gratco/llm_engineering/README.md

-# LLM Engineering - Master AI and LLMs
+# LLM Engineering - Master AI and LLMs - grat edit

 ## Your 8 week journey to proficiency starts today